avinash201199/Competitions-and-Programs-List/README.md

 There are prizes worth INR 20,00,000*
-A chance to land your dream job* at Capgemini Exclusive mentoring from the tech wizards of Capgemini An opportunity to showcase your tech skills in front of a C-suite jury; the celebrated leaders from the start-up, academia and IT industry.<br>
+A chance to land your dream job* at Capgemini Exclusive mentoring from the tech wizards of Capgemini An opportunity to showcase your tech skills in front of a C-suite jury;n the celebrated leaders from the start-up, academia and IT industry.<br>
 <br>
 Official Website- <br>
 https://techchallenge.in.capgemini.com/<br>